 For most people, networking is a complex, nuanced knowledge space; the only thing more abundant than the general state of confusion is the sheer volume of acronyms.

 It’s not an easy topic to understand, and frankly, there’s so much going on within that space that it’s hard to have in-depth knowledge without decades of study and experience.

-We don’t all have that kind of time or experience.
+We don’t all have that kind of time on our hands.
 What we need is a simpler way to understand the basics and easily visualize a concept so that we can better understand networking impacts.
 We’re here to help you with that.
 Specifically, let’s explore the concept of port forwarding, check out some applications, and hopefully, by the end of the journey, you’ll feel a just little more comfortable with this acronym fiesta of a concept.

 The mouthful of acronyms is a little confusing, so let’s give ourselves a simpler frame of reference.

 Think of the router for your private network like a switchboard, or, maybe a little more up to today’s speed, an auto-attendant.
 The voice you hear when you call somewhere that gives you options for whom to speak with...